If you enjoy cooking with coffee like I do, you will enjoy this cookbook, Passion for Coffee Cookbook.

 And this is where Passion for Coffee suffers a bit.
 There are relatively few photographs in the book, and many of the photos that are included just aren’t that great.
 For a book that has earned multiple awards, including Best in the World from Gourmand World Cookbook Awards, I wish that the photos leaped off the page and made people weep with joy and run straight to their kitchens to start baking or cooking.
 Because the recipes most assuredly will.

-Please, enter the giveaway or, if I’ve already convinced you that you need this book, click on any of the links in the post or on the ad at the top of the website, order yourself a copy, and get ready to be wowed just like I was.
+If I’ve already convinced you that you need this book, click on any of the links in the post or on the ad at the top of the website, order yourself a copy, and get ready to be wowed just like I was.

 In 2007, the year that Dominique Ansel (yes, the Cronut Dude) won a Golden Scoop Award for Best Dessert Menu at Daniel, Bill Corbett, Executive Pastry Chef at Anthos in NYC, won the award for Most Innovative Dessert for his “Sesame in Sesame.”
 I have dreamed about and been inspired by this dessert ever since I saw a picture of it.
 He used sesame in every form he could think of.
 Layer upon layer of sesame in varying states and textures.
 A monochromatic but intricate and well-conceived exploration of what sesame could be.
 From Halva to toffee to ice cream to brittle.
 It was a sesame symphony, and you can see it here.
 Sadly, the Golden Scoop Awards are long-since defunct, but I did find the recipe for Sesame in Sesame, if you are interested.